-Confluence worked with King County on this project that will reconstruct the beach front, nearshore, tributary stream, and park design of Saltwater State Park to enhance habitat for salmon.
-Key features of the project include realigning McSorley Creek to restore stream and estuary habitat and the removal of marine shoreline armoring to create a dynamic and natural beach front and nearshore area, as well as redesign of the park recreational facilities.
+Confluence managed the first phase of this project to enhance habitat for salmon.
+Key goals of the project included realigning McSorley Creek to restore stream and estuary habitat and removing marine shoreline armoring to create a dynamic and natural beach front and nearshore area, as well as redesign of the park recreational facilities.

-Confluence helped the County achieve its overarching goal to restore ecological processes and habitats in a sustainable manner that also continues to meet the landowner requirements for the area; namely, a high-quality recreational park experience for visitors.
+Confluence helped the County position this project to achieve its overarching goal to restore ecological processes and habitats in a sustainable manner that also continues to meet the landowner requirements for the area; namely, a high-quality recreational park experience for visitors.

 Des Moines, WA